Exeed

-Exeed Automobile Co., Ltd. (Xīngtú (星途)) is an automotive division of premium sport utility vehicles introduced by Chinese automobile manufacturer Chery in September 2017.
+Exeed Automobile Co., Ltd. (Xīngtú (星途)) is an automotive division of premium vehicles introduced by Chinese automobile manufacturer Chery in September 2017.

 History

 The Exeed marque was introduced on September 14, 2017, at International Motor Show Germany in Frankfurt with the TX concept vehicle, a mid-size SUV wearing Chery badges.
 The first Exeed-branded vehicle to be revealed is the Exeed LX concept revealed at Auto China on April 29, 2018, in Beijing.

 The first production Exeed model launched was the Exeed TX/TXL mid-size SUV in March 2019.
 Next month in April at Auto Shanghai, a third Exeed concept vehicle was revealed, the E-IUV.
 In October, Exeed launched its second production vehicle, the Chery Tiggo 7-based LX compact SUV.

 By the end of the year on November 22, 2019, at Auto Guangzhou, a concept vehicle, called the VX, previewing the brand's flagship SUV was revealed.
 The production Exeed VX full-size SUV was released in January 2020.

 In February 2020, it was announced that the Exeed TXL and VX would be sold in the United States by HAAH Automotive Holdings as the Vantas TXL and VX.
 These models were planned to be launched in 2021.
 In April 2021, the Vantas brand release date was pushed back to 2022 and it was announced that the first models would be exported from China to the United States.
 However, later in July, HAAH filed for bankruptcy and the plans for Vantas and the company's other entry-level brand, T-GO, which planned to sell the second-gen Chery Tiggo 7, were abandoned.

 In April 2021 at Auto Shanghai, Exeed revealed the marque's fifth concept SUV, the Stellar, an electric mid-size SUV.